Before getting to the list of the best .270 hunting rifles, let's take a brief look at its formation.

 From that point forward, the .270 Winchester’s capabilities were more fully explored.
 It is a caliber that offers great variety of application from long distance silhouette target shooting to being able to take down deer and even elk with the heavier bullets.
 This versatility has inspired a wealth of new firearms in this caliber.

-List of Best .270 Rifles Available Today
+List of Best .270 Rifles for the money

 Winchester Model 70 Featherweight